truenas/documentation/content/en/hub/initial-setup/install/FirstTimeInstall/index.md

 * **Operating system device**: The TrueNAS operating system requires 8 GB of space on a device that is separate from the storage disks.
   It is strongly recommended to use a 16 GB or greater SSD or hard drive for the operating system.
-  Using a USB stick as a boot device is not recommended, because the build quality or device lifetime varies too much to reliably use as the operating system device.
+  It is not recommended to use a USB stick as a boot device because the build quality or device lifetime varies too much to reliably use as the operating system device.

 * **Storage disks and controllers**: TrueNAS supports hot-pluggable SATA drives when AHCI is enabled in the BIOS.
   TrueNAS is predominantly tested using [Western Digital](https://www.westerndigital.com/products/internal-drives#enterprise) hard drives.